 Our next call-out for artists will be in August for our Spring season (February and March ‘19).
 We will work with professional artists and are looking to broaden and expand the contact list.
 Recommendations are welcome.

-How you can keep in touch with our activities by emailing us at firstname.lastname@example.org or visiting:
+You can keep in touch with our activities by emailing us at firstname.lastname@example.org or visiting:

 Please note, this is a guest blog.
 Views expressed here do not necessarily represent the views of DCMS or the Libraries Taskforce